catpswin5/VistaThemePlasma/INSTALL.md

     - Plasma shell
     - Preset panel layout that can be applied from Edit mode

 3. Move `sddm-theme-mod` to `/usr/share/sddm/themes`.
-Optionally, to enable the Vista start screen, set `enableStartup=true` in `theme.conf.user`
-4. Import and apply the color scheme through System Settings.
+This will install the SDDM theme.

 ## KWin components <a name="kwin"></a>